msc42/fanspeedcontrol/README.md

 This application is developed for Linux distributions.
 With little effort, it should be possible to port the application to other operating systems.

 ## dependencies
-libraries: Boost.Interprocess, Boost.Format, Boost.Program_options, gettext, json for modern C++ of the github user nlohman, libnotify, nvctrl, spdlog, x11lib
+libraries: Boost.Interprocess, Boost.Format, Boost.Program_options, gettext, nlohmann json, libnotify, nvctrl, spdlog, x11lib

 optional applications in the path: beep, ffplay